farmOS/farmOS/docs/development/client.md

 the client on your devices.

 ## Architecture
-The client is made with [Vue.js] and [Apache Cordova].
-It's native plugins are actually [Vue plugins].
+The client is built with [Vue.js] and [Apache Cordova].
 Initially, the client and its native implementation were maintained as separate libraries.
-This was done with the aim of being able to isolate native functionality in plugins that could be swapped out for browser-based plugins.
+This was done with the aim of being able to isolate native functionality in [Vue plugins] that could be swapped out for browser-based plugins.
 This may not be strictly necessary in the future, but it does at least make for good separation of concerns.

 ## Development environments
-The first thing of course is to clone the native repo from GitHub, and install the npm dependencies:
+The first thing of course is to clone the client repo from GitHub, and install the npm dependencies:

 ```bash